-Lens luxation is the secondary condition to many other eye diseases such as uveitis, cancer of an eye, and glaucoma.
+Lens luxation is the secondary condition to many other eye diseases such as uveitis, cancer of the eye, and glaucoma.
 In very rare circumstances, it can lead to trauma or overuse of medications such as atropine.

-As from the name says, it is a heart disorder in which the muscles of the heart become weak and thin.
+As the name says, it is a heart disorder in which the muscles of the heart become weak and thin.
 Due to this, the heart of your Jack Russell Terrier faces difficulty in contraction.
 The difficulty in contraction results in extra efforts by the heart, making it enlarged.

 Some common symptoms of this disorder are:

 - A decrease in the tolerance level in the exercise

 - Labored breathing

 - Loss of weight

 - Loss of appetite

 The sign of heart failure is also a symptom of cardiomyopathy.